DavidRFerreira/GmailAPIClientSpringBoot/README.md

 The source code contains an *POST* endpoint in order to submit a subject (*String*), description (*String*) and a file (*MultipartFile*).
 When the endpoint is called, it triggers the Gmail API service to send an email from and to a specified emails address, sending the file as an attachment.

 On this section, some important parts of the implementation are addressed.
-Please, keep in mind that the code snippets presented are not completed (consult the source code for the complete version).
+Please, keep in mind that the code snippets presented are not complete (check the source code for the complete version).

 <a name="step6"/>